AxelLiljendal/AxelLiljendal/README.md

 ### Some projects i have created or contributed to

 #### Homi
-Homi is a school group project that i'm currently working on together with two of my school mates.
+Homi is a school group project that i'm currently working on together with two of my class mates.
 It's a full stack project that is an AirBnb clone.

 ##### **Link (Backend)**: https://github.com/Leo-J-Skola/Backend_Grupp